-Total Studen t Partici pants Site Name N American Indian / Alaska Native Asian/ Pacific Islander Black or African American Hispanic or Latino White / Caucasian American Multi- Ethnic UNK Grace Place ES 183 20 (10.9%) 160 (87.4%) 1 (0.5%) 2 (1.1%) 0 groups" (72.1%), with 46.67% identified as Black/African American (n=28,143) and 24.65% identified as Hispanic/Latino(a) (n=14,866).
+When looking at the 62,302 students served in Florida's 21st CCLC centers during the most recent prior program year with federal data, as shown in Figure 9-2 below, the majority of student participants across Florida are from traditionally-defined "minority groups" (72.1%), with 46.67% identified as Black/African American (n=28,143) and 24.65% identified as Hispanic/Latino(a) (n=14,866).
 The traditionally-defined "majority group" (i.e., White/Caucasian American) represented 20.63% of the student participants served by Florida's 21st CCLC funding (n=12,440).
-The Grace Place for Children and Families (Elementary School) 21st CCLC Program, as shown in Figure 9-2, is similar to the state of Florida in terms of distribution of student participants by race and ethnicity, and the programmatic distribution is proportional to the overall race/ethnicity distribution in the targeted schools.
+The Grace Place for Children and Families (High School) 21st CCLC Program is compared (Figure 9-2) to the state of Florida in terms of distribution of student participants by race and ethnicity.
+The programmatic distribution is proportional to the overall race/ethnicity distribution in the targeted schools and associated communities wherein it is located.